About Goliad County

 • Requests for bulk records or extensive research may incur additional copying and clerk time charges as permitted by statute.

-Goliad County Court is located at 127 North Courthouse Square, Goliad, Texas 77963, and can be reached for Goliad County Court at Law, presided over by the County Judge, handles misdemeanor criminal cases, probate matters, mental health proceedings, and civil cases with amounts in controversy between $200 and $250,000.
+Goliad County Court is located at 127 North Courthouse Square, Goliad, Texas 77963, and can be contacted through the office’s website.
+Goliad County Court at Law, presided over by the County Judge, handles misdemeanor criminal cases, probate matters, mental health proceedings, and civil cases with amounts in controversy between $200 and $250,000.
 Court records in Goliad County are accessible under Texas Government Code Section 552 (Public Information Act) and Rule 76a of the Texas Rules of Civil Procedure, which governs access to court records.
 Goliad County District Clerk, located at 127 North Courthouse Square, maintains records for the District Court, while the County Clerk maintains records for the County Court and Justice Court.

 Record searches can be conducted in person during regular business hours, Monday through Friday, 8:00 AM to 5:00 PM.
 While Goliad County does not currently offer a full online case search portal, certain records may be available through the Texas Judicial Branch case search system.